 This gradual raising of performance and quality over time, inevitably leads to the established player paying little or no attention to the lowest tiers of their marketplace.
 Unprofitable customers are abandoned or overtly surcharged to compensate for the expense of servicing them.
 New, less profitable markets are ignored, where those customers are deemed unprofitable.

 The true Fintech or Insuretech disruptor exploits this by recognising those unfulfilled, unserved customer groups.
-By adopting a much lower product performance trajectory and by utilising technology enablers such as Business Agility, the disruptor can ably target those customers.
+By adopting a much lower product performance trajectory and by utilising technology enablers such as Endava, the disruptor can ably target those customers.
 They can do so without having to match the qualitive or performance standards of the established business.

 Once embedded and the lowest tier customers secured, the Fintech disruptor can furtively move upmarket to challenge the established players, gradually taking market share and profit from them.

 Meet the disruptors